 The first step in scaling your online business is to understand your market space.
 To do that, you’ll need information from a variety of perspectives.
 Get to know your market by:

-- Listening to customer feedback about your products and services.
+- Listening to customer feedback about your products and services to close the loop on your omnichannel strategy.

 - Discovering what works for your competitors, and learning from their mistakes.